Skip to content

 Auto repair is being rolled up by private equity right now.
 Independent shops with $2M–$20M in revenue, clean books, real KPI infrastructure, separated parts/labor margins, and disciplined warranty and fleet accounting are getting acquired at multiples that didn’t exist five years ago.
 Shops with mixed-revenue books and approximated technician productivity sell for materially less — or don’t sell at all.

 Once parts and labor are separated, technician productivity is visible per tech, the markup matrix is optimized, and warranty and fleet are tracked correctly, the question changes from “are the books right?” to “what do we do with this clarity?”
-Whether to raise labor rate, where the markup matrix needs to move, which technician to hire/promote/replace, when to add a bay, how to renegotiate the fleet contract that’s underwater, how to position for sale — the decisions that determine the exit multiple.
+Whether to raise the labor rate, where the markup matrix needs to move, which technician to hire, promote, or coach, when to add a bay, how to renegotiate a fleet contract that’s underwater, how to position for sale — the decisions that determine the exit multiple.

 That’s where auto repair advisory comes in: a fractional CFO who knows your parts and labor economics turning them into pricing strategy, technician compensation design, expansion modeling, and PE-readiness preparation.
 Explore fractional CFO & advisory →